gulpjs/gulp/docs/recipes/using-external-config-file.md

 # Using external config file

-Beneficial because it's keeping tasks DRY and config.json can be used by another task runner, like `grunt`.
+Beneficial because it keeps tasks DRY and `config.json` can be used by another task runner, like `grunt`.

 -